-The new Los Angeles Public Library Cards co-designed by Los Angeles Street Artists Shepard Fairey and Cleon Peterson are now available.
+The new Los Angeles Public Library Cards co-designed by Los Angeles Street Artists Shepard and Peterson are now available.
 The depiction of the historic Central Library was based on an illustration created to promote the Library Foundation of Los Angeles’s Young Literati Annual Toast Fundraiser and comes in time to celebrate the Central Library’s 90th birthday.

 Library cards are free and allow access to more than six million books and other items in the library’s collection, as well as download e-books and music, stream movies, get online homework help, earn a high school diploma, and much more.
 Click here to find the library closest to you and pick up your very own beautifully designed card available while supplies lasts.